Faith Ringgold: The Power of Silence

 QUOTES:

-Because the mask is your face, the face is a mask, so I’m thinking of the face as a mask because of the way I see faces is coming from an African vision of the mask which is the thing that we carry around with us, it is our presentation, it’s our front, it’s our face.
+Because the mask is your face, the face is a mask, so I’m thinking of the face as a mask because the way I see faces is coming from an African vision of the mask which is the thing that we carry around with us, it is our presentation, it’s our front, it’s our face.

 – Faith Ringgold